storm guide banner

 Storm proofing your home - things you can do now

 • Check the condition of trees close to your home and consider removing any that could potentially fall onto your house or car.
 Remove any branches that have grown very close to your home - if in doubt, speak to a tree surgeon.
-If the tree is on your property, you can arrange this yourself, but you’ll need to speak to the council if it is on public land.
+If the tree is on your property, you can arrange this yourself.
+However, you’ll need to speak to the council if it is on public land.
 Also, if the tree is subject to a preservation order, you’ll need to obtain permission from the local planning authority.

 • If you live in a coastal or low-lying area, you may be at risk of coastal or flash flooding when a storm hits.
 Storms can cause sea levels to rise - an effect known as a storm surge - while heavy rainfall can cause rivers to burst their banks.
 Read more about protecting your home against floods and emergency planning here.